alanxoc3/alanxoc3.github.io/_posts/2019-08-18-the-illiad-shurrupak-and-virtue-theory.md

 I finished my study with some moral philosophy overview.
-Watching from Crash Course is by no means a primary source (Wikipedia isn't either), but I can relay my interpretation of each moral theory here: [6]
+Watching from Crash Course is by no means a primary source (Wikipedia isn't either), but I can relay my interpretation of each moral theory here: {% cite youtube:virtue %}

 - Divine Command Theory: Morality comes from supernatural being(s).
 - Natural Law Theory: Aquinas says God made us with morals, we just need to